neeraj3030/Passwd-manager/README.md

  python code to manage accounts &amp; passwords(or any relevant data) locally on your machine

-On terminal run passwdlocker.py github
+On terminal run passwdlocker.py email